Twisting, ladder graphs and A-polynomials: Introduction

 Based on Thurston's study of the deformation variety of hyperbolic knots~\cite{Thurston:3DGT}, Champanerkar~\cite{Champanerkar:Thesis} developed a method for computing an analogue of the SL$(2,\mathbb{C})$ A-polynomial.
 He showed that this method results in a polynomial that is a divisor of a PSL$(2,\mathbb{C})$ version of the A-polynomial, which is explicitly related to the SL$(2,\mathbb{C})$ A-polynomial.
-In particular, Champanerkar's polynomial is guaranteed to include a factor that corresponds to the complete hyperbolic structure on the knot complement~\cite{Champanerkar:Thesis}.
-This factor is equal to a corresponding factor in the PSL$(2,\mathbb{C})$ A-polynomial containing the discrete, faithful representation associated with the complete structure.
+In particular, Champanerkar's polynomial is guaranteed to include a factor that corresponds to a complete hyperbolic structure on the knot complement~\cite{Champanerkar:Thesis}.
+This factor is equal to a corresponding factor in the PSL$(2,\mathbb{C})$ A-polynomial containing a discrete, faithful representation associated with the complete structure.
 As such, we call this factor of the PSL$(2,\mathbb{C})$ A-polynomial, or the corresponding factor of the SL$(2,\mathbb{C})$ A-polynomial, the \textit{geometric factor}.
-Champanerkar showed that his polynomial also detects boundary slopes of incompressible surfaces in the knot complement.
+Champanerkar showed that his polynomial detects boundary slopes of incompressible surfaces in the knot complement, in the same way that the SL$(2,\mathbb{C})$ A-polynomial of~\cite{CCGLS} does.

 Champanerkar's polynomial can be calculated directly for hyperbolic knots that are built from a small number of tetrahedra; however, once the number of tetrahedra required to triangulate the knot complement becomes too large, calculations are again impeded by the limitations of elimination theory.
 Culler developed a numerical method for computing divisors of the SL$(2,\mathbb{C})$ A-polynomial that contain the geometric factor, which also uses the deformation variety.
 He set up a database of these polynomials for knots with small crossing numbers and knots with low triangulation complexity~\cite{Culler}.